Summer Reading

 Animal Farm by George Orwell

-The Odyssey Homer, translated by Emily Wilson (worthy of a second read, it is captivating)
+The Odyssey Homer, translated by Emily Wilson (worthy of a second read—it is captivating)

-The Road by Carmac McCarthy
+The Road by Cormac McCarthy

 Between Heaven and Hell by Peter Kreeft

-RISING ELEVENTH GRADE SUMMER READING 2023
+RISING ELEVENTH GRADE SUMMER READING 2024

-Required Reading for All Students
+Required Reading for Honors & AP Students

 How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines, Revised Edition by Thomas C. Foster.
 Foster’s book introduces many of the major themes and narrative devices that students will need to master over the course of the year.
 While students are welcome to read the book in its entirety, the following chapters are required: